lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ##### Details

 > The message cost is subtracted from `msg.value` and transfered immediately to the specified Recipient.
-The remaining value is stored as the pledged Request amount request.
+The remaining value is stored as the pledged Request amount.

 #### Parameters